 Despite the obvious nature of the imagery and the actions of the figures, the meaning behind Kai McCall's work remains obscure, as there is always a certain ambiguity that disturbs the subject's presence.
-The introduction of improbable or even surreal elements in the paintings evokes an ambivalent relationship between the subject and our expectations of portraiture.
+The introduction of improbable or even surreal elements in the paintings evoke an ambivalent relationship between the subject and our expectations of portraiture.
 Kai McCall's paintings can be read more like a fiction, where the last chapters would be missing.
 They ask the viewer to become aware of each conflict that takes place within the image.
-However, any final resolution remains suspended in time, in a pictorial ambiguity.
+However, any final resolution remains suspended in time, in pictorial ambiguity.

 Originally from Montreal, Kai McCall holds a BFA in fine arts from the University of Ottawa.
-His work is collected around the world, and he has been exhibited in Canada, the United States and Europe.
-He is the recipient of several Awards of Excellence from the canadian Council for the Arts and is still working in Montreal.
+His work is collected around the world, and he has been exhibited in Canada, the United States, and Europe.
+He is the recipient of several awards of Excellence from the Canadian Council for the Arts and is still working in Montreal.